simingz/lab_website/content/research/research.md

 <img align="right" width="600" height="340" caption="temp" src="cancer_selection.jpg">

-We have recently developed a powerful statistical framework to study positive selection of mutations in cancer.
+We have recently developed a powerful statistical framework to study positive selection of mutations in cancer ([Zhao S 2019](https://www.nature.com/articles/s41467-019-11284-9)).
+This framework allows us to integrate information from various sources to separate selection signals from complex mutational processes.
+We are interested in using this framework to identify driver mutations and study how these mutations lead to specific tumor properties.

 ## Functional genomics of human diseases